Streets of Rage 2 Review

 Utilize knives, lead pipes, katana, golf clubs, and grenades to take down everyone in your path!

-Play alongside friends with Bluetooth Peer-to-Peer multiplayer (Bluetooth required – available only for 3rd generation iPhone & iPod touch and 3.x OS or better)!
+Play alongside friends with Bluetooth Peer-to-Peer multiplayer (Bluetooth required – available only for devices above iPhone 4 and iPad 1)!

 EXPAND YOUR HORIZONS